 TIP: Place the hooks onto the wall, not on the fabric.

-And that’s how to make a DIY wall mounted Christmas tree!
-If you would like you can add ornaments to the lights but I would recommend only placing ornaments that are light in weight, maybe you can make some homemade wooden picture ornaments.
+If you like, you can add ornaments to the lights but I would recommend only placing ornaments that are lightweight.
+Maybe you can make some homemade wooden picture ornaments.
 Or you could hang Christmas cards from the tree!

-We have loved the look of this Christmas tree and so has everyone else that has visited.
-It almost reminds me of a Christmas tree you would find in Whoville.
-Plus the best part is that solves my Christmas tree problems of no mess, cost less than $20, and takes barely any room to store all year.
+We love the look of this Christmas tree and so does everyone else who visits.
+It almost reminds me of a Christmas tree you would find in Dr. Seuss’ Whoville.

-I hope this homemade wall mounted Christmas tree will help you decorate your home for Christmas!
+I hope this homemade wall-mounted Christmas tree will help you decorate your home for Christmas!

 Megan,